Baikal Diving: the Lake from inside

 You can choose any of them, and we will help you with options.
 The most famous of them:

-– “The New Baikal Dimension” – professional instructors work here, there is a shop and equipment rental.
+– “The New Baikal Dimension” – professional instructors work here, there are a shop and equipment rental.

 – “Baikal Tech” (baikaldiving.ru) – also a local company with its own small fleet of ships.
 These guys can conduct underwater excursions even with visits to the caves!
 They also have instructors, a rental and an underwater equipment store.